Atlantic menhaden: Dead zone

 While popularly cited as filter feeders that remove excess algae and nutrients from the water, evidence suggests that menhaden do not significantly impact water quality.
 Adult menhaden largely do not eat phytoplankton, whose excessive growth leads to dead zones, instead feeding mainly on zooplankton.
 There is evidence that, because menhaden secrete nitrogen, that they may actually be a net contributor to phytoplankton growth.

 Separate, but related, to the issue of dead zones are fish kills, where large numbers of menhaden or other fish will turn up dead in a single area.
 According to the Virginia Institute of Marine Sciences, which investigates fish kills in the Chesapeake Bay, the causes of fish kills are varied, but often are related to environmental factors such as low amounts of oxygen in the water, algal blooms, and water temperatures that are either too hot or too cold.
 Other factors, such as the dumping hazardous materials or excess bycatch, can also contribute.

 Striped bass

 Due to the change in striped bass population many have begun to cite the commercial harvesting of menhaden as the reasoning behind the shift.
 Several claims state that menhaden are a key staple in the striped bass diet.
-However, other studies see the striped bass as an opportunistic feeder with a variety of aquatic creatures that it consumes and therefore does not completely rely on the menhaden.
-In fact, menhaden has been represented as low as 8% of the striped bass diet.
+However, other studies see the striped bass as an opportunistic feeder with a variety of aquatic creatures that it consumes but that menhaden do make up a major part of its diet.
+In fact, menhaden does not represent less than 8% of the striped bass diet.